msimms/OpenWorkoutWeb/README.md

 ## Major Features
 * Enables the live tracking feature of the Straen mobile app.
+* Supports strength (lifting) activities as well as distance (aerobic) activities.

+## Major Todos
+* Support for strength-based activities.
+* Activity import.
+* Activity export.
+* Continuous scrolling for the activity feed.
+* Import from other services.
+* Better graphics.
+* Replace Google Maps with Open Street Map.

 ## Version History

 ### 0.1
 * Initial version.
 Application exhibits basic functionality: can login and view activities received from the iOS companion app.
+* Live tracking is functional.

 ### 0.2
 * Added the ability to update email address and password.